 In this world:

-- Bands would stop acting like rock stars and start acting like leaders
+- Artists would stop acting like rock stars and start acting like leaders.

-- They would understand that growing organically will always win over view counts
+- Artists would understand that growing organically will always be way more important than obsessing over view counts.

 Unfortunately, this world does not exist.
-From where I’m sitting, the average indie band sucks at using social media and its ruining it for everyone else.
+OK, that’s unfair.
+There are some artists who are innovative and crushing their social media and digital marketing game.
+But on average, at least from where I’m sitting, most indie artists suck at using social media and it’s ruining it for everyone else.
 Most importantly, your potential fans.

 What are we doing wrong, you say?